The Curse of Lono: Criticism

-Due to his dependence on alcohol and drugs, Thompson struggled so badly to write The Curse of Lono that his editor, Alan Rinzler, had to steal the manuscript, which was partially written on scraps of paper.
+Due to his dependence on alcohol and other drugs, Thompson struggled so badly to write The Curse of Lono that his editor, Alan Rinzler, had to steal the manuscript, which was partially written on scraps of paper.
 Lacking substance and coherence, the text was hastily assembled and then padded with quotes from other books, with a heavy paper used in order to make it seem more substantial.
 Rinzler admitted that “It was a patchwork, a cut-and-paste job.
 It doesn’t quite make sense.”
 Elsewhere, he called it “disorganized and incoherent in places.”
 Rob Fleder, Thompson's editor at Playboy, struggled to find parts to excerpt, calling The Curse of Lono "mostly a series of false starts and half-baked ideas.
 I was surprised by the degree of degeneration in Hunter’s work.”
 The book was poorly reviewed and was not reprinted until 2005 in a signed, limited edition, then more widely released in 2014.
 David S. Wills, in High White Notes: The Rise and Fall of Gonzo Journalism, dissected numerous problems with the book, including errors and repetitions, concluding that, "Few books have been more cynically foisted upon the public than The Curse of Lono."